janvrany/janvrany.github.io/content/posts/2017-01-25-debugging-mixed-native-clr-application-in-windbg.md

 published: true
 ---

-While working on CLR interop for Bee Smalltalk, things go wrong every now and again.
+While working on [CLR interop for Bee Smalltalk][4], things go wrong every now and again.
 This is tricky to debug, at least for me, as there is Smalltalk code, then some native C++ code (CLR's CCW and all this stuff) and finally managed CLR code.